Closed loop

 Sustainable design

 Principles.
 Sustainable design takes the whole cycle of a product into account, from the beginning to the end (cradle to cradle), and each stage in a product’s life includes ecological criteria.
-Although the principles of sustainable design may seem to be a restrictive necessity, in reality it offers an opportunity to make higher quality products and supports creativity and innovative thinking.
+Although the principles of sustainable design may seem to be a restrictive necessity, in reality they have a great potential offering an opportunity to make higher quality products supporting creativity and innovative thinking.

 Below you will find a few simple aspects, although quite demanding in practice, which should be taken into account with sustainable design:

-– fewer materials (before you purchase something new, think about reusing the existing resources);
+– fewer materials (before you purchase something new, think about reusing existing resources);

 – ease of recycling (easy dismantling, option to separate materials)